yuyang95/UnmixingDM/README.md

 This is the source code for our paper: [UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis]
 ## Usage

-### Data preparation

-Download the Chikusei dataset (HSI) from https://naotoyokoya.com/Download.html, and divide and crop the HSI into several mat files of spatial size $256\times 256\times 59$ for training the unmixing network.
-Put them in `./dataset/trains/` and `./dataset/evals/`

 ### Step 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
 Input: Oringinal HSIs.

 Output: Inferred abundance maps.

 For training the unmixing net, change the file path and run the following code.